kubernetes-sigs/scheduler-plugins/kep/119-node-resource-topology-aware-scheduling/README.md

 ## Feature enablement and rollback
 * **How can this feature be enabled / disabled in a live cluster?**
-    - This plugin doesn't require special feature gate, but it expects: TopologyManager and CPUManager feature gate enabled on the worker node\
+    - This plugin doesn't require special feature gate, but it expects: TopologyManager and CPUManager feature gate enabled on the worker node.

 # Implementation history